plenoptic-org/plenoptic/docs/conceptual_intro.rst

 take a stimulus as input, perform some computations based on parameters, and return an output.
 In visual models, the focus of ``plenoptic``, the inputs are typically images and the outputs are some abstractions of representation, which are used to predict neural activity or behavior of some kind.
-Most commonly, researchers use these models alongside experiments, simulating model responses (with fixed parameters) to a variety of stimuli that are compared against other models, neural responses, or animal behavior.
-Researchers also often fit the parameters of their model, using optimization to find the parameter values that best align model responses with the output of interest for the tested set of inputs.
-However, stimuli are not special, and researchers can similarly hold parameters and responses fixed, while using optimization to generate new stimuli (see :numref:`synthesis-schematic` for a schematic comparing these procedures).
-We refer to this process as **synthesis** and it facilitates the exploration of input space to improve our understanding of a model's representation space.

 .. _synthesis-schematic:
 .. figure:: images/model_sim-fit-infer.svg